AdekeyeAdeniyi/AdekeyeAdeniyi/README.md

 - 👋 Hi, I’m @AdekeyeAdeniyi
 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning Node js and React js
-- 💞️ I’m looking to collaborate on Texh Experts
+- 💞️ I’m looking to collaborate on Tech Experts

 <!---
 AdekeyeAdeniyi/AdekeyeAdeniyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.